Department of Music

 Dr. Matthew Darling, Director

-The Fresno State Percussion Ensemble, under the direction of Dr. Matthew exposes students, mostly percussion majors and minors, to music written expressly for percussion.
+The Fresno State Percussion Ensemble, under the direction of Dr. Matthew Darling, exposes students, mostly percussion majors and minors, to music written expressly for percussion.
 Many musical styles and techniques are covered including European, African, Asian, Latin, and American.
 The ensemble performs many concerts throughout the year and goes on a short tour in the spring semester.
-The group also participates in the "Kids Koncert" Series.
-All percussionists are welcome to audition for the percussion ensemble, auditions are held at the beginning of each semester.
+The group also participates in the "Kid's Koncert" Series.
+All percussionists are welcome to audition for the percussion ensemble.
+Auditions are held at the beginning of each semester.

 Standing: Sam Kennedy, French Horn, Nathaniel Camp, Basson